 Birds are the only animals on our planet to have feathers.
 Feathers evolved from reptilian scales and even today, birds still have scales on the lower parts of their legs and feet.
-Their are many different types of feathers that come in all sorts of shapes, sizes and colours.
-Some feathers, particularly female bird feathers, are dull in colour for the specific reasons of safety and camouflage while male bird feathers are generally colourful for the purpose of displaying and for finding a mate.
+Their are many different types of feathers that come in all sorts of shapes, sizes and colors.
+Some feathers, particularly female bird feathers, are dull in color for the specific reasons of safety and camouflage while male bird feathers are generally colorful for the purpose of displaying and for finding a mate.

 Below is a prime example of the differences between male and female birds.
-The male duck on the left is by far more colourful in appearance than the duller-coloured female on the right.
+The male duck on the left is by far more colorful in appearance than the duller-colored female on the right.

 Birds have feathers which are made from tough fibrous protein keratin, a protein which is also used to make horn and hair by different animals and also beaks of birds.

 Feathers have many different functions apart from helping the bird to fly or swim.
 They are used for protection, insulation, waterproofing, camouflage, communication and display.